BabDev/Pagerfanta/docs/adapter.md

 namespace Pagerfanta\Adapter;

+use Pagerfanta\Exception\NotValidResultCountException;

 interface AdapterInterface
 {
     /**
      * Returns the number of results for the list.
+     *
+     * @throws NotValidResultCountException if the number of results is less than zero.
      */
     public function getNbResults(): int;